ministryofjustice/opg-sirius-user-management/README.md

 make up
 ```

-This will run the application at http://localhost:8888/ and will be running against the pact-stub, ensure you have ran the unit tests first to generate the pact files.
+This will run the application at http://localhost:8888/ and will be running against the Sirius mock, ensure you have ran the unit tests first to generate the pact files.

 To run the application against local Sirius `make build` and then in the Sirius repo `make dev-up`